Hi there, I’m Matt Godbolt — pleased to meet you. Please, come in, sit down, make yourself at home.

 We started our own company, ProFactor Software — developing unique services products for C and C++ programmers.
 We developed a source code reformatting package, StyleManager, a #include graph generator, IncludeManager, and ProFactor continues to work on loads of other interesting things.
 While working there, I also worked on some games stuff; first at PKR (a now defunct online poker compnay), and some contract work for Rockstar Games (Manhunt 2 and some work on the PSP port of Midnight Club).

 In 2008 I was offered a chance to work for Google — two very good friends of mine, Malcolm Rowe and Phil Norman were already working there and had been badgering me to apply.
 Eventually my name was put forward, and one thing lead to another, and before I knew it I was offered a job in their mobile department.

 Google is somewhere I’ve always wanted to work, and after an awful lot of consideration, I decided to leave ProFactor and try my luck there.
 ProFactor continues without me, and I wish it every success in the future in Nik’s very capable hands.

 All good things come to an end, however.
-After two happy years at Google I moved on to try my hand at something quite different: I now work for a private trading company, DRW, and have been working there for over three years on fun and exciting (but somewhat secret) projects.
+After two happy years at Google I moved on to try my hand at something quite different: I went to work for a trading company, DRW, and worked there for over 7 years on fun and exciting (but somewhat secret) projects.
 DRW offered my family and me a fantastic opportunity to move to the United States, and we are now very happily based just outside of Chicago, Illinois.

 You can learn more about my working life at my LinkedIn profile.

 On the 21st of October 2005 I married my long-term girlfriend, Vanessa.
 Through all the trials and tribulations of starting a business, she has been 100% behind me.
 Ness and I met through a mutual friend a few years back, and we got together shortly afterwards.
 In September 2004 I asked her to marry me while we were on holiday in Cyprus, and the rest as they say is history!